 Feel free to Scroll down for more details.

 The world is full of "things" waiting to be built, and I love being that guy who makes them come into being.

 So, let's talk about that huge [problem/idea/project/goal] you dream of, and let's see how I can help!

-Working with a team of network gurus, I manage and scale Mindgeek's network footprint to allow for continued growth and performance.
+Working with a team of network gurus, I managed and scaled the network footprint to allow for continued growth and performance.

-I am responsible for building and maintaining the day-to-day operation of computer networks that our organization rely on.
-These networks typically include an intranet, extranet, local area network (LAN), and wide area network (WAN) and spans over multiple countries and continents.
+I was responsible for building and maintaining the day-to-day operation of computer networks that the organization relied on.

-I also initiated and manage the automation of everything networking to enable faster turnarounds and more efficient topologies.
+I also initiated and managed the automation of everything networking to enable faster turnarounds and more efficient topologies.